Introduction to HE

 This event is essential for all HE professionals.
 As a new entrant to the sector you will gain a thorough introduction to HE and as a current HE professionals you will deepen your knowledge allowing you to move your career forward.

 Interested in this event?
-Take a look at our CPD Tools for HE Professionals event which we run the following day.
+Why not take a look at our CPD Tools for HE Professionals event, which we normally run the following day.
 You can attend both for a discounted rate.

 HE: The First 1000 Years (or so)